vanessagraber/NS_EoS/README.md

 # NS_EoS
-calculating neutron star parameters for realistic equations of state
+Calculating neutron star parameters for a realistic equations of state.